 Find high-quality dog kennels and accessories at Direct Animal

-Direct Animal designs high-quality inside and outside dog kennels and accessories, including rotating food and water bowls that clamp to the door of the kennel for zero spills.
+Direct Animal designs inside and outside professional dog kennels and accessories, including rotating food and water bowls that clamp to the door of the kennel for zero spills.
 Our friendly associates will be happy to help you design kennel configurations that work best for your doggy daycare, boarding facility, or veterinary clinic.
 Call us for more information.